SINAI Productions

 Submitting a counter-notice

-If your content was removed and you believe that was a mistake or misidentification, you may submit a counter-notice to dmca@sinaicinema.com containing all of the following (17 U.S.C. § 512(g)(3)):
+If your content was removed and you believe that was a mistake or misidentification, you may submit a counter-notice to dmca@sinaicinema.com with all of the following (17 U.S.C. § 512(g)(3)):

 1. Your physical or electronic signature.